ingram1107/zettel-notes/lit/@Marshall2015.md

 withstanding the possible infiltration into the north-eastern city of Zarqa by jihadists.

-Saudi Arabia has to deal with jihadists in the southern border with Yemen.

 Moving the camera to Israel/Palestine region, the wars and the oppression from several Arab states within their boundaries such as Egypt, Jordan, and Syria give rise to the Palestinian identity.
 Although Jerusalem wields little